sanchon/vim-config/README.md

     git submodule update
     cd ..
     fsutil hardlink create _vimrc vimfiles/.vimrc
+    (or, better yet, use "link shell extension" for windows)

 To update local repository to most recent version of every plugin